Tayjsl97/EmoMusicTV/README.md

 # EmoMusicTV
-This is the official implementation of EmoMusicTV.
+This is the official implementation of EmoMusicTV, which  is a transformer-based variational autoencoder (VAE) that contains a hierarchical latent variable structure to explore the impact of time-varying emotional conditions on multiple music generation tasks and to capture the rich variability of musical sequences.

 <img src="img/model.jpg" width="300" height="350" alt="model"/><img src="img/instantiation.jpg" width="300" height="250" alt="model"/>